-17.2 SINGLE UNIT SHIPPING PACK
+17.3 SINGLE UNIT SHIPPING PACK

-The 94181 WREN V is normally shipped in bulk packaging to provide maximum protection against transit damage.
+The 94221 WREN V HH is normally shipped in bulk packaging to provide maximum protection against transit damage.
 Units shipped individually require additional protection as provided by the single unit shipping pack.
 Users planning single unit distribution should specify this option.

-17.3 DRIVE TERMINATION
+17.4 DRIVE TERMINATION

 This option may be incorporated during manufacture at the request of the customer.
-Termination consists of three 220/330 ohm resistor modules which are installed on the Main PWA via sockets (see Figure 10.3-3).
-The user may install or remove these as desired.
+Termination consists of a 220/330 ohm resistor module which is installed on the Main PWA via a socket (see Figure 10.3-4).
+The user may install or remove it as desired.